Leigh-Salford-Manchester Bus Rapid Transit: Construction

 Site clearance for the dedicated busway section between Leigh and Ellenbrook took place between November 2012 and March 2013.
-Balfour Beatty began its construction in September 2013.
-A short section of the busway west of Newearth Road was completed in early 2015 and in the April was used for a trial of the construction method and the bus guidance system.
-Following delays due to bad weather and other problems, the busway works were rescheduled to be completed before the end of 2015.
-The service began on 3 April 2016 to coordinate with associated road and tram works in Manchester city centre.

 TfGM spent £122 million on bus priority investment of which the guided busway track and infrastructure cost £68 million and the rest was spent upgrading associated local roads, bus lanes and junctions.
 The Greater Manchester Transport Fund provided most of the funding and the Department for Transport contributed £32.5 million.

 Integration with other services

-In November 2020, local MP James Grundy suggested the system should be integrated with the Manchester Metrolink light rail system.

-From 24 September 2023, the busway will become part of the Bee Network, a London-style integrated transport system.
+From 24 September 2023, the busway became part of the Bee Network, a London-style integrated transport system.